-3.10.1) Any part of the car more than 150mm behind the centre line of the rear wheels must not be more than 800mm above the reference plane.
+- 3.10.1 Any part of the car more than 150mm behind the centre line of the rear wheels must not be more than 800mm above the reference plane. - 3.10.2 No bodywork behind the centre line of the rear wheels, and more than 150mm each side of the longitudinal centre line of the car, may be less than 300mm above the reference plane.

-3.10.2) No bodywork behind the centre line of the rear wheels, and more than 150mm each side of the longitudinal centre line of the car, may be less than 300mm above the reference plane.
+3.10.3 Any bodywork more than 150mm behind the rear wheel centre line which is more than 300mm above the reference plane, and between 75mm and 480mm from the car centre line, must lie in one of two areas when viewed from the side of the car :

-3.10.3) Any bodywork more than 150mm behind the rear wheel centre line which is more than 300mm above the reference plane, and between 75mm and 480mm from the car centre line, must lie in one of two areas when viewed from the side of the car.
-These areas are situated from 300mm to 375mm and 600mm to 800mm above the reference plane.
-When these areas are viewed from the side of the car, no longitudinal cross section may have more than three closed sections in the upper area or more than one in the lower.
+The lower area is situated from 300mm to 375mm above the reference plane, and from 150mm to 500mm behind the rear wheel centre line.
+When viewed from the side of the car, no longitudinal cross section may have more than one closed section in the lower area.